-Now, click on the 3rd page since we have given the section break here.
+Now, click on the third page since we have given the section break here.

-Afterwards, click on the “Link to Previous” to remove the Previous Section Link.
+Afterwards, click on “Link to Previous” to remove the Previous Section Link.

 Similarly, follow the above 2 steps where you applied the section breaks.

-Now go to the 1st page and double click on the Watermark when the mouse pointer turns as the 4-headed arrows.
+Now go to the 1st page and double click on the Watermark when the mouse pointer turns into the 4-headed arrows.

-If you want to change the watermark style, fill in the colour, change the shape, and outline what you want.
+If you want to change the watermark style, fill in the color, change the shape, and outline what you want.

 How to add a watermark to a single page:

-If you know how to insert watermarks for different pages, as explained above, you can be able to add a watermark to a single page.
+If you know how to insert watermarks for different pages, as explained above, you can add a watermark to a single page.

-However, all the related topics are easy to understand if one of these topics is carefully studied.
-But apart from the topic described above, below are the links to related topics, so learn these too.
+However, all the related topics are easy to understand if one of them is carefully studied.
+But apart from the topic described above, below are links to related topics, so learn these too.